Update 2022: Coorg is now open to travelers. Follow the necessary precautions.

 After the heavy meal, we had the frothy Coorgi coffee.
-I think it was the coffee that accelerated us for after drinking it we went to Raja’s seat — a popular place to visit in Coorg.
-But the top of that hill was just an excuse to go further into the jungle that lay beyond the popular tourist spot.
+The coffee must have awoken us because drinking it we went to Raja’s seat — a popular place to visit in Coorg.
+But the top of that hill was just an excuse to go further into the jungle that lay beyond the tourist spot.

 Abbey falls is beautiful but make sure you go on a weekday or early in the day to avoid the crowd.

-Eating Maggie and drinking chai with the velvety mountains in view did make up for some of the heart-wrenching rush.
-And the remnants of that left-over anxiety that I get from visiting a crowded place flew away with the clouds that floated above the mountains.
+Eating Maggie and drinking chai with the velvety mountains in front did make up for some of the heart-wrenching honks.
+And remnants of that anxiety I get from visiting a crowded place flew away with the clouds swimming above the mountains.

 We sped up on the silent road back to our Coorg homestay.
 This time we knew the way.

-The next morning we left Coorg to drive back to Bangalore.
-But I knew that I would do another road trip to Coorg from Bangalore to see the rest of the mysterious district.
+The next morning we drove from Coorg to Bangalore.
+But I knew I would travel to Coorg again to see the rest of the mysterious district.

 Until next time.

-If you are a wildlife fan, you should see this article: A Travel Guide to Kinabatangan river, Borneo, Malaysia
+If you are a wildlife fan, read this: A Travel Guide to Kinabatangan river, Borneo, Malaysia

 What is the best time to visit Coorg?

-October to March is the best time to travel to Coorg from Bangalore.
-From June to September Coorg receives heavy rainfall making it difficult to walk or hike around Coorg.
+October to March is the best time to plan a trip to Coorg.
+From June to September, Coorg receives heavy rainfall making it difficult to walk or hike around.

-Though I visited Coorg both times during the monsoon, I don’t regret traveling from Bangalore to Coorg in the rains.
+Though I visited Coorg both times during the monsoon, I don’t regret traveling to Coorg in the rain.
 Coorg is gorgeous during rainfall.
 But I couldn’t hike to many places near Coorg due to the rain.

-How much time do you need for a Bangalore to Coorg trip?
+How much time do you need for a Bangalore to Coorg road trip?

 Depends on you.
 You can spend a weekend or a month in Coorg.

-To give you an idea, a one day trip to Coorg from Bangalore by car or otherwise would be too hectic.
-Even a 2 days trip to Coorg from Bangalore sounds rushed.
+To give you an idea, a one-day Coorg trip from Bangalore by car or otherwise would be too hectic.
+Even a 2 days Bangalore to Coorg trip sounds rushed.

 Madikeri is a town within the district of Coorg.
 Coorg is also known as Kodagu.